Rajpratik71/linux-manPages/aconnect.md

               Disconnect the given subscription.

        -e, --exclusive
               Connect ports with exclusive mode.
 Both sender and receiver ports can be no longer connected by any other ports.

        -r, --real queue
               Convert time-stamps of event packets to the current value of the given real-time queue.
 This is option is, however, not so useful, since the receiver port must  use  (not  necessarily own) the specified queue.

        -t, --tick queue
               Like -r option, but time-stamps are converted to the current value of the given tick queue.

    LIST PORTS
        -i, --input
               List existing input (readable) ports.
 This option is exclusive to -o.

        -o, --output
               List existing output (writable) ports.
-This option  is  exclu‐ sive to -i.
+This option is exclusive to -i.

        -l, --list
               List the current connection status.
-The connected and connect‐ ing ports from/to each port are listed  together.
+The connected and connecting ports from/to each port are listed together.
 The suffix flag [ex] means the connection is exclusive.
-The suffix flag [real:#] and [tick:#] mean the  connection  includes  real-time and tick conversion on the listed queue, respectively.
+The suffix flag
+              [real:#] and [tick:#] mean the connection includes real-time and tick conversion on the listed queue, respectively.

    REMOVE ALL CONNECTIONS
        -x, --removeall